DevExpress/devextreme-documentation/concepts/05 UI Components/Drawer/Getting Started with Navigation Drawer/15 Implement Navigation.md

 1. **Enable item selection**

     Set the [selectionMode](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/selectionMode.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#selectionMode') to *"single"*.
-If you use the **TreeView**, you should also set the [selectByClick](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/selectByClick.md '/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#selectByClick') property to **true**.
-In the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxList/Configuration/#onSelectionChanged) event handler, close the **Drawer**.
+If you use the TreeView, you should also set the [selectByClick](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/selectByClick.md '/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#selectByClick') property to **true**.
+In the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxList/Configuration/#onSelectionChanged) event handler, close the Drawer.

 <!-- -->